Updated 11/12/2025 This is updated as the economy and situations change.

 If government intervention changes, it will grossly affect the rental market.
 Government rental assistance programs such as section 8 housing pay rent to landlord’s on rentals that might otherwise be vacant.
 This lack of vacancy keeps both rental prices and rental property values higher than they otherwise would be.
 As long as the section 8 housing program continues to be funded it will bolster the rental market and keep rents higher than a free economy market would do.

-Although the following is true, the market is changing so that an abundance or lack of rental vacancies will affect rental prices more than anything else.
-Government restrictions on rent increases, different forms of rent control, designed to keep rents low, often provoke landlords to raise rent as much as legally possible every chance possible, because where these government restrictions apply, a landlord can only raise rents once a year and then is limited to a small increase so if the annual opportunity to raise a rent passes, it is lost forever.
+The market is changing so that an abundance or lack of rental vacancies will affect rental prices more than anything else.
+Still, government restrictions on rent increases, different forms of rent control, designed to keep rents low, often provoke landlords to raise rent as much as legally possible every chance possible, because where these government restrictions apply, a landlord can only raise rents once a year and then is limited to a small increase so if the annual opportunity to raise a rent passes, it is lost forever.
 Many a landlord otherwise willing to not raise rents, thinking they can always catch up tomorrow, now raise rents annually knowing they could never catch up if they pass on the opportunity.
-Although the intentions of government intervention in the rental market is to keep rental housing affordable for all, is likely one of the larger causes of skyrocketing rents and slum housing.
+Although the intentions of government intervention in the rental market is to keep rental housing affordable for all, is likely one of the larger causes of skyrocketing rents.

 If you’d like to receive updates via email, please join the Rental Value Trends list now and I’ll send you the next update.